Skip to main content

 Picture1

-Functional: weeds can affect safety, health, allergies, insect and diseases
+Functional: weeds can affect safety, health, allergies, insects and diseases

 Principles: 5-step process (Handout: Plan Before You Plant)